-Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2018 and the ten years immediately preceding.
-She is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2019 and the 11 years immediately preceding.
+She is listed in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
 Ms. Richardson was recognized in the 2009 Legal 500 US and named to The International Who's Who of Business Lawyers for 2009.
 She was named a Georgia "Super Lawyer" in Environmental Law in 2016 and the seven years immediately preceding by Super Lawyers magazine.
 Ms. Richardson has been named as one of Georgia Trend's 2012 and 2016 "Legal Elite" for Environmental Law and is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Represent Glynn County, Georgia with regard to the purchase of a major brownfields property, which currently is listed on the federal Superfund list.
 This work involved negotiation of a purchase agreement with a Fortune 100 company and obtaining other Brownfields protection, including a “Ready for Reuse” determination from U.S. EPA.